-The Cupra’s very hard to get off the line cleanly during our acceleration tests though with the traction control struggling to keep up and it records a best of 6.2sec to 60mph, 0.4sec off its claimed time and 0.3sec behind the Honda and trails the Focus by a huge 1.3sec.
-Once hooked up though it is very quick and posted the fastest 0-130mph time of the three.
+The Cupra was very hard to get off the line cleanly during our acceleration tests, though, with the traction control struggling to keep up and it recorded a best of 6.2sec to 60mph, 0.4sec off its claimed time and 0.3sec behind the Honda.
+It trailed the Focus by a huge 1.3sec.
+Once hooked up though it was very quick and posted the fastest 0-130mph time of the three.

 Lap time and track driving

-Given the SEAT’s light weight we expected it to do well around Bedford’s West Circuit and in some areas it was usefully rapid but in the final analysis it came third with a lap time 0.9sec off the Focus RS and 1.6sec behind the Civic Type-R.
+Given the SEAT’s light weight we expected it to do well around Bedford Autodrome’s West Circuit and in some areas it was usefully rapid, but in the final analysis it came third with a lap time 0.9sec off the Focus RS and 1.6sec behind the Civic Type R.

 Supertest data and specs table